 The best part of Annotate is that we don’t need to install any application on iPad or any of the iOS devices to start mirroring the screen to a Windows desktop or laptop.

 The process is very straightforward, tap and bring up the AirPlay menu from the iPad and connect to the device name, similar to “Annotate:ANOOP”.
 Once connected, enable the mirroring option.

 How to Project or Mirror Android devices to Windows Desktop or Laptops?

-All these devices should be connected to same WiFi network to have annotate screen mirror working.
+All these devices should be connected to the same WiFi network to have annotated screen mirror working.

-If your Android phone doesn’t have CAST option as mentioned below.
-You may need to install chrome cast (Renamed to Google Cast :)) application from Google Play !
+If your Android phone doesn’t have the CAST option as mentioned below.
+You may need to install the chrome cast (Renamed to Google Cast :)) application from Google Play!

 Anoop is Microsoft MVP!
 He is a Solution Architect in enterprise client management with more than 20 years of experience (calculation done in 2021) in IT.
 He is a blogger, Speaker, and Local User Group HTMD Community leader.
 His main focus is on Device Management technologies like SCCM 2012, Current Branch, and Intune.
 E writes about ConfigMgr, Windows 11, Windows 10, Azure AD, Microsoft Intune, Windows 365, AVD, etc…